Rishabh96M/Object-Tracking/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # Object-Tracking
 Tracking a red ball on a white background and comparing the trajectory obtained by least square and total least square methods.
+Without using any high level functions of openCV.

 Verified on python 3.8.10 and packages used are NumPy, Matplotlib and cv2